voxcraft/voxcraft.github.io/index.md

 ### **Not sure what to build?**
 You can try out some designs in [simulation](/design) before deciding which one you want to make.
-We provide a graphical user interface, a headless physics engine (cpu and gpu-accelerated versions) for interfacing with machine learning platforms, as well as an evolutionary design package.
+We provide a graphical user interface, a gpu-accelerated physics engine that can interface with machine learning platforms, as well as an evolutionary design package.

 ### **Have the kit and a design in mind?**